 “The idea was that the barrier to entry for young adults might be intimidating financially. … So we wanted to really welcome people into our community and give them a taste of what we stand for and what we’re about by offering free membership.”

-But for the other members of the congregation, one of the largest in Atlanta and a leader in the Reform movement nationally, this summer’s dues statement was substantial.
-The Sandy Springs synagogue has a thriving preschool, a large B’nai Mitzvah and childhood education program, three full time rabbis, and a sizable professional staff.
-In recent years, the congregation has had a yearly budget of over $4 million.
+The Sandy Springs synagogue, which is a leading congregation in the Reform movement, has a thriving pre-school, a large B’nai Mitzvah and childhood education program, three full time rabbis and a sizable professional staff.
+In recent years the congregation has had a yearly budget of over $4 million dollars.

-For congregants who can’t meet the high cost of membership, a reduction of their membership dues involves either further negotiation with the temple or, in some cases, giving up their affiliation.
+For those congregants who can’t meet the high cost of membership, a reduction of their membership dues involves either further negotiation with the temple or, in some cases, they may decide to give up their affiliation.

 In recent years, the discussion over synagogue dues in America has taken off rapidly.
 According to a 2017 study by the UJA-Federation in New York City, some 60 Conservative, Reform and Reconstructionist synagogues and temples have stopped charging dues, twice the number of congregations as just two years before.